ULL-ESIT-DMSI/ull-esit-dmsi.github.io-source/tema1-introduccion/gitpod.md

+---
-# VS Code in Browsers
+title: VS Code in Browsers
+---

 ## Period in a repo

 From any repo or pull request, developers can simply press the period (`.`) key to bring up the browser-based VS Code environment with the source code file ready for editing.

 ## Substitute github by github.dev in a GitHub URL